-Use R in Query Editor
+Use R in Power Query Editor

-Prepare data models
+Prepare data models.

 Do data cleansing, advanced data shaping, and dataset analytics, which include missing data completion, predictions, clustering, and more.

-To install mice:
+To install the mice library:

-Launch the R.exe program (for example, C:\Program Files\Microsoft\R Open\R-3.5.3\bin\R.exe)
+Launch the R.exe program (for example, C:\Program Files\Microsoft\R Open\R-3.5.3\bin\R.exe).

-Run the install command:
+Run the install command from the R prompt:

-Use R in Query Editor
+Use R in Power Query Editor

-To demonstrate using R in Query Editor, we'll use an example stock market dataset contained in a .csv file and work through the following steps:
+To demonstrate using R in Power Query Editor, we'll use an example stock market dataset contained in a .csv file and work through the following steps: